-- Since its launch in 2009, growers across all 50 states have donated tens of millions of pounds of fresh that would have been lost to waste were instead donated to a nearby food pantry for the first time.
+- Since its launch in 2009, growers across all 50 states have donated billions of pounds of fresh that would have been lost to waste were instead donated to a nearby food pantry for the first time.

 - Millions of pantry clients can feed their family fresh food instead of food packaged with added salt and sugar thereby reducing the likelihood of diet related illness such as diabetes, high blood pressure and obesity.

-- A decreased rick of childhood obesity and the likelihood that they will carry healthy eating into adulthood.
+- A decreased risk of childhood obesity and the likelihood that they will carry healthy eating into adulthood.